-Blake has been teaching, playing, and performing for 13 years.
+Blake has been teaching, playing, and performing folkloric and contemporary drum and dance for 18 years.
 He is schooled in African and Afro-Caribbean rhythms, songs, and dances.
 He believes that drumming and dance is for everyone, regardless of who you are or where you come from.
 The drum is our teacher, healer, and friend.
 May the drum and dance lead us back to wholeness!

 |© 2002 - 2010 Seattle World Percussion Society - a 501(c)(3) nonprofit corporation|